My Little Pony: Friendship Is Magic season 9: Series finale

-Upon the broadcast of the three-part series finale "The Ending of the End - Parts 1 and 2" and "The Last Problem", when asked if Applejack and Rainbow Dash were romantically involved in the future setting of "The Last Problem", Miller replied "it’s up to the individual viewer to decide what those two are to each other".
+Upon the broadcast of the three-part series finale, when asked if Applejack and Rainbow Dash were romantically involved in the future setting of "The Last Problem", Miller replied "it’s up to the individual viewer to decide what those two are to each other".
 When asked a similar question regarding Fluttershy and Discord, Miller replied that it was "open to interpretation."